-To derive Eq. (\ref{eq:qmt}) we used (\ref{eqn:vk_on_unk}), (\ref{eq:inv_mass_ten}), and (\ref{eqn:orb_moment}).
-The first term is real, symmetric in the $a,b$ indices, and proportional to the linear momentum.
-The second term is purely imaginary, anti-symmetric in the $a,b$ indices, and proportional to the orbital angular momentum; here $\v{m}_n$ denotes the standard orbital angular momentum\cite{Atencia2024} of electrons in band $n$ (\ref{eqn:orb_moment}).
-Clearly, only the anti-symmetric part interacts with the external magnetic field, and therefore, $\v{m}_n$ appears in the final expression for $\pmb{\varsigma}^{(1)}$.
-The QMT is an important object, similar to the quantum geometric tensor (QGT) (\ref{eq:qgeoten}), but instead of $(\varepsilon_{n\v{k}} - h_{0\v{k}})/\hbar$ we have $1-P_{n\v{k}}$:
+To derive (\ref{eq:qmt_v0}) we used (\ref{eq:projector}) and (\ref{eqn:vk_on_unk}).
+To derive (\ref{eq:qmt}) we used (\ref{eqn:vk_on_unk}), (\ref{eq:inv_mass_ten}), and (\ref{eqn:orb_moment}).
+The first term on the right-hand side is real, symmetric in the $a,b$ indices, and proportional to the momentum.
+The second term is purely imaginary, anti-symmetric in the $a,b$ indices, and proportional to the orbital angular momentum; here $\v{m}_n$ denotes the standard orbital angular moment~\cite{Atencia2024} of electrons in band $n$ (\ref{eqn:orb_moment}).
+Clearly, only the antisymmetric part interacts with the external magnetic field, and therefore, $\v{m}_n$ appears in the final expression for $\pmb{\varsigma}^{(1)}$.
+The QMT is similar to the quantum geometric tensor (\ref{eq:qgeoten}), where instead of $(\varepsilon_{n\v{k}} - h_{0\v{k}})/\hbar$ we have $1-P_{n\v{k}}$:

-whose real part corresponds to the Fubini--Study quantum metric tensor (\ref{eq:qgeoten2}) and whose imaginary part corresppnds to the Berry potential (\ref{eqn:berry_potential}).
+Its real part corresponds to the Fubini--Study quantum metric tensor (\ref{eq:qgeoten2}), and its imaginary part corresponds to the Berry potential (\ref{eqn:berry_potential}).

 Next, we separate $m \neq n$ from $m=n$ processes in (\ref{eq:vars1}) and take the $q\to 0$ limit.
 After some algebra (see Appendix \ref{sec:eqn_n1_berry_c}) we obtain